The key to planning a comfortable post-retirement life is to accumulate and invest enough when you are working.

 Your survivor's pension will start at the earliest month after the contributor's death.

-There is also a one time death benefit payment to either the estate of the deceased, or a surviving spouse or common-law partner of the deceased.
-As of January 2019, this payment was a flat rate of $2,500.
+There is also a one-time CPP death benefit payment to either the estate of the deceased, or a surviving spouse or common-law partner of the deceased.
+As of January 2019, this payment has stayed at a flat rate of $2,500.